Combinatorial 3-manifolds with transitive cyclic symmetry: Further results

+In order to find infinite families which are richer from the topological point of view, we want to use the classification of transitive cyclic combinatorial $3$-manifolds described in Section \ref{sec:class} to search for manifolds that look like the start of an infinite family of {\em $2$-neighborly} combinatorial $3$-manifolds (which thus have to contain an {\em increasing number of difference cycles}) containing {\em infinitely many} members of pairwise distinct topological types.

-However, in dimension $2$ several infinite series of transitive combinatorial surfaces with changing topological type exist.
-There is a series of neighborly orientable surfaces of genus $\frac{1}{6} {12s + 4 \choose 2}$ with $12s + 7$ vertices (cf. \cite[Fig. 2.15]{Ringel74MapColThm} and \cite[Example 2.7]{Kuhnel96CentrSymmTightSurf}) starting with the $7$-vertex M\"obius torus.
-In addition, a lot of further series of transitive combinatorial surfaces with similar properties can be found in \cite{Lutz09EquivdCovTrigsSurf} by Lutz.
+This is motivated by the situation in dimension $2$ where several of such infinite families exist.
+There is a family of neighborly orientable surfaces of genus $\frac{1}{6} {12s + 4 \choose 2}$ with $12s + 7$ vertices (cf. \cite[Fig. 2.15]{Ringel74MapColThm} and \cite[Example 2.7]{Kuhnel96CentrSymmTightSurf}) starting with the $7$-vertex M\"obius torus.
+In addition, many further families of transitive combinatorial $2$-manifolds with similar properties can be found in \cite{Lutz09EquivdCovTrigsSurf} by Lutz.

-There are infinite series containing manifolds of increasing dimension and thus containing infinitely many topologically distinct members -- but the manifolds are mostly of the same class: The boundary of the $d$-simplex $\partial \Delta^d$, the boundary of the cross polytopes $\partial \beta^d$ and the boundary of the cyclic polytopes $\partial \delta C(d+1,n)$ are prominent examples of infinite series of $d$-spheres, there is an infinite series of $d$-tori $\mathbb{T}^d$ in \cite{Kuhnel88CombDToriLargeSymm} and there is a series of sphere bundles, spheres and tori $M^d_k$ in \cite{Kuehnel96PermDiffCyc}).
-However, none of the above series contains a lot of topologically distinct members of a fixed dimension.

-Thus, neighborly series of combinatorial $3$-manifolds which additionally have members of many different topological types would be interesting to investigate.
-Unfortunately, due to the higher complexity such series are hard to find.
-However, using the large amount of complexes from the classification described in Section \ref{sec:class}, the following infinite series of topologically distinct lens spaces could be constructed.
+Note that there are infinite $2$-neighborly families of combinatorial $3$-manifolds described in the literature.
+However, these families have members of only a constant number of distinct topological types per family (see the boundary of the cyclic $4$-polytopes for a family of neighborly $S^3$, \cite{Kuehnel85NeighbComb3MfldsDihedralAutGroup} and \cite[Section 4.2]{Spreer10Diss} for families of sphere bundles over the circle, and \cite{Brehm09LatticeTrigE33Torus} and \cite{Kuehnel96PermDiffCyc} for neighborly $3$-dimensional tori).

+A detailed analysis of the data provided by the classification led to a general construction principle for infinite families of Seifert Fibred Spaces and in particular Brieskorn homology spheres with transitive cyclic symmetry and an infinite number of distinct topological types per family.
+However, for the remainder of this article we will focus on an infinite family of topologically distinct lens spaces which was conjectured following a different approach and refer the reader to \cite{Spreer12VarCyclicPolytopeCompExpI} where the former type of infinite family is described in detail.

 \begin{satz} The complex